-In November of 2020, the state of Oregon passed a new measure that will eventually allow people to participate in legal psilocybin sessions.
-This comes after lots of encouraging evidence for psilocybin’s safety and efficacy, and it’s FDA designation as a breakthrough treatment for depression.
+In November 2020, the state of Oregon passed a new measure that allows people to participate in legal psilocybin sessions.
+Search this directory to find Oregon Psilocybin Service Centers.
 People are excited to take advantage of this new law, but there are some things you should know before participating.
 Let’s talk about where you can get legal psilocybin in Oregon.

-In the last few decades, psilocybin and other psychedelics have shown to be helpful for people with depression, anxiety, and more.
-Despite its association with the “hippie” counterculture, psilocybin and other psychedelic medicines are gaining credibility with medical researchers and rapidly gaining interest from the public1.
+In the last few decades, psilocybin and other psychedelics have been shown to be helpful for people with depression, anxiety, and more.
+Despite its association with the “hippie” counterculture, psilocybin and other psychedelics are gaining credibility in the medical field through clinical research and rapidly gaining interest from the public.

 Given the positive evidence for safety and efficacy, we’re excited to see Oregon’s initiative to help people take advantage of psilocybin as a tool for self-growth and healing.
 Let’s talk about what this bill means.